 Brian Friedrich became a member of the IESBA in 2018.
-He chairs the Board’s Technology Task Force and eCode Phase 2 Working Group, and is a member of the Technology Working Group.
-Mr. Friedrich was nominated by the Chartered Professional Accountants of Canada (CPA Canada).
+He chairs the Board’s Technology Working Group and eCode Advisory Group, and is a member of the Planning Committee and the Technology Task Force."

 Mr. Friedrich is a principal in a research, standards, and education consultancy firm that has shaped his work experience for over 20 years.
 The firm focuses on building institutional capacity and developing strategic, policy, program, governance, and ethics guidance for established and emerging professional and regulatory organizations.
 He has co-authored numerous World Bank publications in the area of competency-based education, training, and certification in accountancy.
 Previous to this, he worked in education for CPA Canada (then CGA Canada) and in the Greater Vancouver auditing practice of KPMG LLP.